UiPath/ProcessMining-devkit-connector/documentation/{apptemplate-name}.md

 ## Input data
 <a id="markdown-input-data" name="input-data"></a>
-The following tables include the list of fields per input table, their description, data type to be used when formatting the input and the filter flag to identify those that are being used to filter data.

 ### Input types
 <a id="markdown-input-types" name="input-types"></a>
-Below is an overview of the different field types and their default format settings.
+The following table provides an overview of the different field types and their default format settings.

 \<Update/add field types with the correct descriptions.>
 |Field type	|Description                                            |